 The State of South Dakota alone, through the Office of School and Public Lands, administers 5.2 million mineral acres and 760,000 surface acres.
 Private land in South Dakota adds countless additional options for the production of minerals and energy.

-The South Dakota Department of Environment and Natural Resources (“DENR”) regulates mineral exploration, mining, and oil and gas development in South Dakota.
+The South Dakota Department of Agriculture and Natural Resources (“DANR”) regulates mineral exploration, mining, and oil and gas development in South Dakota.
 Hearings on contested permit applications are heard in front of the Board of Minerals and Environment.
 Most operations will also require a water permit for commercial use.
-DENR’s Water Rights Program is responsible for issuing water rights permits.
+DANR’s Water Rights Program is responsible for issuing water rights permits.
 Contested water rights permits are resolved by the Water Management Board.
 Our team has many years of experience appearing in front of the Board of Minerals and Environment and Water Management Board.

 The process of obtaining leases and permits can be complex and time-consuming.
 The attorneys on our Mining and Energy Law team have the experience necessary to help you navigate this process from beginning to end.
 We also employ an experienced lobbyist and advocate to assist you with legislative and public policy issues.
 Our team is ready to help you with any area of Mining and Energy law including: